 Unfortunately for these investments, the word 'structured' often has the negative effect of putting many advisers off from even considering their potential benefits and fully understanding both how and what they have been designed to achieve.

-Of course, the FSA have established many weaknesses relating to some Structured Products pre - Lehman but many of their findings were centered around the failures within the advice processes themselves, caused primarily by weaknesses around product suitability.
+Of course, the FCA have established many weaknesses relating to some Structured Products pre - Lehman but many of their findings were centered around the failures within the advice processes themselves, caused primarily by weaknesses around product suitability.
 However this is arguably true of the majority of mis-selling scandals in the past such as endowment sales, pension transfers and more recently unregulated collective investment schemes (UCIS), which have all involved failings with the suitability requirements and not specifically about the products themselves.

 The word 'structured' in this context simply means 'pre-defined', both in terms of upside and downside potential which, in today's hugely unpredictable investment climate, should offer a little more comfort to many investors over and above the more traditional type investments.